zhinst/laboneq-applications/README.md

 # laboneq-library
 Lightweight experiment execution engine for LabOne Q experiments and an extensible collection of top-quality pre-built experiments.

 Currently, the `laboneq-library` is internal and serves as a learning and development platform.
-The

 ## Goals of the library and its parts
-The `laboneq-library` provides a scalable framework for quantum experiments based on the Zurich Instruments LabOne Q software framework.
+The `laboneq-library` provides a scalable framework for quantum experiments based on the Zurich Instruments [LabOne Q](https://github.com/zhinst/laboneq) software framework.

 To this end, the `laboneq-library` contains several elements: